-If a person feels sad or depressed, it does not mean they are in severe distress or suicidal.
-A crisis or emergency situation only lasts hours to days and is some cases weeks and is usually short term in quality.
+If a person feels sad or depressed it does not mean they are in severe distress or suicidal.
+A crisis or emergency situation only lasts hours to days, in some cases weeks and is usually short term in quality.
 The crisis does not go on forever.
-A person in crisis is at risk of doing impulsive acts that involve risk-taking behaviors, health harming behaviors and perhaps a suicide attempt.
+A person in crisis is at risk of doing impulsive acts that involve risk taking behaviors, health harming behaviors and perhaps a suicide attempt.
 A suicide attempt occurs during a crisis point when typical problem solving strategies are not sufficient in maintaining a normal stable emotional state.

 Helping someone in need is a social behavior, meaning it is a voluntary action intended to assist someone with sharing, comforting or rescuing.
-These are voluntary actions intended to help others, with reward regarded or disregarded.
+These are voluntary actions having the intent to help others, with reward regarded or disregarded.
 In psychology, helping someone in need is an altruistic behavioral model, meaning selflessness in principle or a practice of concern for the welfare of others.
-However at times it turns out that more selfish motives such as pleasing friends or gaining something can be the causes of volunteering to help.
+However at times it turns out that more selfish motives such as pleasing friends or gaining something can be the cause of volunteering to help.

 Latané and Darley (1970) developed a step-by-step explanation of how people decide whether or not to help in an emergency.
 The five steps are: